Wroclaw And Prague In 5 Days - A Lot Of Hassle But Was It All Worth it?

 Bridge leading to park in wroclaw poland photo taken june 2026

-So, the main thing that got me here was the buildings.
-Mainly the churches but generally I found this City so Interesting and I think I’d definitely like to come back for a bit longer.
-It was cheap here too.
-Compared to Prague I wasn’t having to worry so much about putting my hand in my pocket.
+So, the main thing that amazed me about Wroclaw was the buildings.
+Mainly the churches here, the University Library (which I shared a photo of above) but generally I found this City so Interesting and I think I’d definitely like to come back to stay for a bit longer.

 Gnomes on the street in Wroclaw Poland

-My logic here was to find the rave (just out of curiosity) but also I never had any battery when I got into Wroclaw to take photos.
-So that’s what I wanted to do.
-Its much like in Bulgaria here with the churches.
-These I found very interesting but as well there was things like the little metal gnomes scattered about I thought was quite cool.
+My thinking was to find the rave (just out of curiosity) but also I never had any battery when I got into Wroclaw the night before to take any photos.

 My 6th Time Visiting Prague